kb-dk/ds-solr/paper/experience.md

 eller.
 Now we can reasonably easy search and retrieve information on the _Etcher_ (`etr`) and _Dancer_ (`dnc`), when applicable.

+This is a special case of `join` as implemented in Solr.
+Recall that joins are at very very core of `SQL`, and one of the features making the RDBMS such a powerful tool.

+Also recall that I mentioned that my first Solr instructor dissuaded us from using search engines as data stores.
+Does that generalize to other features coming from the database world?

 ## The user problems

 I hope I've been able to convince you that the fairly complicated metadata structures used in libraries are useful for patrons and